 Follow your product guide for hints regarding steaming times specific to your rice cooker, but keep in mind that even these will vary depending on the toughness of vegetables and meats.

-Cooking white rice in a rice cooker usually takes around 35 minutes, but vegetables will steam-cook in a much shorter time—roughly from 5 to 15 minutes depending on the vegetables.
+Cooking white rice in a rice cooker usually takes around 35 minutes, but vegetables will steam-cook in a much shorter time—roughly from five to 15 minutes depending on the vegetables.
 To perfectly time both of your meal's sides, add your vegetables part-way through the rice cooking cycle.

 Larger vegetables such as squash or pumpkin will need to be steamed in more than one batch, with sections cut to fit properly in the basket.
 However, steaming cycles are faster with a rice cooker so even multiple cycles will steam large vegetables quickly and efficiently.

 You should experiment with the cooking time required for steaming meats as some meats require a hotter temperature than others.
 While steaming, it's important that you monitor your meat's temperature with a meat thermometer to ensure the meats you cook reach a safe cooking temperature.
 Chicken and other poultry should at least reach 165 F, while beef and pork must be cooked to at least 145 F.